codepradosh/Taxi-Demand-Prediction-New-York-City/README.md

 # Libraries:
-# dask: It is used to handle very large files.
+# Dask: It is used to handle very large files.
 i) pip3 install dask

-# folium: It is used to plot maps using latitude and longitude.
+# Folium: It is used to plot maps using latitude and longitude.
 i) pip3 install folium
 ii) conda install -c conda-forge folium

-# xgboost: It is used to make xgboost regression model.
+# Xgboost: It is used to make xgboost regression model.
 i) pip3 install xgboost
 ii) conda install -c conda-forge xgboost

-# gpxpy: It is used while we calculate the straight line distance between two (latitude, longitude) pairs in miles.
+# Gpxpy: It is used while we calculate the straight line distance between two (latitude, longitude) pairs in miles.
 i) pip install gpxpy